George Clooney reveals how he controls his children on the eve of the holidays

 “And you can hear them say, ‘We are, Santa!
 We are!
 Then the twins are incredibly good, “revealed Clooney.

-At 56, George’s life took a 360-degree turn when he learned of the pregnancy of his wife Amal Clooney.
+At 56, George’s life took a 360-degree turn when he learned of his wife Amal Clooney’s pregnancy.
 It was in 2017 that Alexander and Elle, the actor’s children, were born.

 “We are very happy and excited.
 It is going to be an adventure.
 And we agree to welcome all the adventures of our lives with open arms.
 So my wife and I are very excited, ”he said shortly after learning that he would be a father.

-Despite the doubts that invaded him before he became a father, Clooney has repeatedly demonstrated the connection he has created with his little ones.
+Despite the doubts that invaded him before becoming a father, Clooney has repeatedly demonstrated the connection he has created with his little ones.

 George and Amal are one of the most respected couples in Hollywood, despite the fact that their age difference at some point was the focus of criticism, that was not a reason to end their love story.